×

 If this deal goes ahead, it could signal a transformational period in the Japanese manga and anime industry.
 Major consolidations often lead to other consolidations as competitors attempt to shore up their businesses in response.
 In the case of this deal, IP owners (publishers) and anime producers, production committee members, studios, and rival distributors, including streamers and TV networks, may need to find a way to consolidate now to avoid collapse and/or hostile takeovers in the future.

-Kadokawa is Japan's third-largest book publisher by revenue and a pioneer of the media mix strategy that many Japanese entertainment companies use today to develop content across different media categories (“Read the light novel, buy the manga, watch the anime, own the t-shirt”).
+Kadokawa is one of the largest book publishers in Japan, and an early-adopter of trans-media IP development, which they've excelled at (“Read the light novel, buy the manga, watch the anime, own the t-shirt”).
 Kadokawa is the only “Big Four” publisher that seems to be seriously considering a sale at the moment.
 I wonder if it is true that “anime sells manga” and not the other way around anymore, and whether Shueisha or Kodansha will consider joining forces with a media partner?
 Perhaps it depends on how vital television and film are to their core business.
-Kadokawa is a pioneer of trans-media IP development, after all, and this may be a key reason why they're motivated to sell to Sony.
+This may be a key reason why they're motivated to sell to Sony.

 Why Kadokawa?
 Apart from being the only big publisher currently open to a sale, they also own a shitload of IP.
 Much of it is publishing, but it also includes video games, anime, live-action film, and television productions.
 According to their latest earnings report, they expect to publish over 6,000 book and magazine IPs annually, and while they aren't Shonen Jump level big, they are the undisputed kings of isekai and seinen publishing.
 A couple of recent hits include Delicious in Dungeon (US$36.8 million), and Oshi no Ko, which interestingly, Kadokawa licensed the adaptation rights from Shueisha, and produced the anime series.
 It is reported that this anime IP has generated US$49 million to date.